sagarishere/yolofigolang/README.md

 # yolofigolang
 yololife

+Concept Description:
+Made for humans to know each other better.
+The service gamifies human interactions, making them fun.

+Prototype:
+The prototye will aim at Kood Johvi students: and make a version of Guess who the person is.
+Each student gets a set of 100 questions, they can choose to answer any 20 (or more).
+This gives flexibility to the students as per how much information they want to share.

+Each student ID now contains a list of questions answered, a list of questions unanswered, and a list of answers to the questions that have been answered.
+In MongoDB this all can be part of a single Json document inside a collection (collection is table equivalent of MySQL in MongoDB, however )

+Commercial Product: Yolofi Teams:

+Pilot:
+The test pilot of Yolofi Teams will happen in one of the sponsors of Kood Johvi prgram.
+Either Bolt of Transferwise or some other sponsor could try it out with a team who have recruited a new member.

+Could you use it for remote teams:
+Yes, even more so.
+Because remote teams chit chat less and the culture formation and introduction, especially in new recruits becomes more challenging.

 ==============================
+Trying to get technical side below this line.

 Let's first make a GoLang file to push some data to our MongoDB Atlas cluster.
 After that we will think about deployement.